-Helen Harris is living the life she's always dreamed of: her career at a top modeling agency is on the rise; she spends her days at fashion shows and her nights at the city's hottest clubs.
+Helen Harris (Kate Hudson) is living the life she's always dreamed of: her career at a top modelling agency is on the rise; she spends her days at fashion shows and her nights at the city's hottest clubs.
 But her carefree lifestyle comes to a screeching halt when one phone call changes everything.
-Helen soon finds herself responsible for her sister's children: 15-year-old Audrey, 10-year-old Henry, and 5-year-old Sarah.
-No one doubts that Helen is the coolest aunt in New York, but what does this glamour girl know about raising kids?
-The fun begins as Helen goes through the transformation from super-hip to super-mom, but she quickly finds that dancing at 3a.m. doesn't mix with getting kids to school on time--advice that Helen's older sister, Jenny, is only too quick to dish out.
-Along the way, Helen finds support in the most unusual place--with Dan Parker, the handsome young pastor and principal of the kids' new school--and realizes the choice she has to make is between the life she's always loved ...Written by
+Helen soon finds herself responsible for her sister's children: fifteen-year-old Audrey (Hayden Panettiere), ten-year-old Henry (Spencer Breslin), and five-year-old Sarah (Abigail Breslin).
+No one doubts that Helen is the coolest aunt in New York City, but what does this glamor girl know about raising kids?
+The fun begins as Helen goes through the transformation from super-hip to super-mom, but she quickly finds that dancing at 3a.m. doesn't mix with getting kids to school on time, advice that Helen's older sister, Jenny Portman (Joan Cusack), is only too quick to dish out.
+Along the way, Helen finds support in the most unusual place, with Dan Parker (John Corbett), the handsome young pastor...Written by

 Sujit R. Varma

 In this movie and in the television series Heroes (2006), Hayden Panettiere and Katie Carr portrayed niece and girl friend, respectively, to one of the main characters (Helen here, and Peter in Heroes).
 In both cases, Carr played a character named Caitlin.
 See more »

 When Helen stops at the magazine stand and sees Tinka on the front of the magazine, her bag moves from her shoulder to her arm depending on which camera angle it is taken from.
 See more »

 What we got here; 1,2,3,4 - 4 beautiful ladies.
 Come on.
 Cesar let them in.
 Nice.
 Not you, too random.